Wahlenbergia: Taxonomy and naming

 In 1814, Heinrich Schrader used the name Wahlenbergia elongata but the name was a nomen nudum.
 The genus was first formally described in 1821 by Albrecht Wilhelm Roth and the description was published in Roth's book Novae Plantarum Species praesertim Indiae Orientalis.
 Roth retained Schrader's name Wahlenbergia.
 The name honours Göran Wahlenberg (a Swedish botanist who taught at Uppsala University).

 Distribution

-The genus is widespread and species of Wahlenbergia are found on all continents except North America.
+The genus is widespread and species of Wahlenbergia are native to all continents except North America.
 The highest species diversity is in southern temperate countries, particularly Africa and Australasia and species are even found on oceanic islands.
 Four species are known from the island of Saint Helena, including the now extinct species W. roxburghii.